Improve your early years practice

 Pretty much every child will make progress.
 Some will make dramatic progress and will no longer be a cause for concern.
 This group will probably be those where the ‘nature’ component is working fine but the ‘nurture’ aspects may have fallen short.

-Others will make some progress, for example it may be that their language skills are below average but inline with their skills across the board.
+Others will make some progress, for example, it may be that their language skills are below average but in line with their skills across the board.
 There will be a few whose progress is minimal and these may be the children with underlying problems which are contributing to the child’s difficulties.
 These will be the children who need more than a universal, generalised approach.

 Our next article will look in much more detail at causes, associated difficulties and – most importantly – what you can do next.